sjl/bobbin/README.markdown

 Bobbin is a simple (50 LOC) word-wrapping library for strings in Common Lisp.
 It depends only on `split-sequence`.

+It aims to be simple, work nicely for the majority of cases, and degrade gracefully for edge cases.
+It is not particularly concerned with speed — if you need very high-performance word wrapping Bobbin is not for you.

 * **License:** MIT
 * **Documentation:** <http://github.com/sjl/bobbin/> (this `README`)
 * **Mercurial:** <http://bitbucket.org/sjl/bobbin/>